“Such is my gospel, for which I am suffering, even to the point of chains, like a criminal. But the word of God is not chained.” 2 Timothy, 2:8-13.

 So does history repeat itself, or does it rhyme?

-More than fifty years ago, I recall a comment from Jesuit Father Joseph Fitzpatrick.
+More than fifty years ago, I recalled a comment from Jesuit Father Joseph Fitzpatrick.
 He was an expert on migration at Fordham University who said: “The task of the Church is to explain the new immigrants to the old immigrants.”
-At the time he was studying the influx to the United States from Central and South America.
+At the time, he was studying the influx to the United States from Central and South America.
 Now our borders extend beyond the geography of our own hemisphere.

 Last week, I was in a northwest neighborhood of Philadelphia at an annual Mass for African Catholics in the Archdiocese of Philadelphia, held at Saint Raymond’s parish.
 This festive event gathered over 800 Catholic women, men and children from the various countries of Africa, and dressed in the national costumes of their respective counties: DR of Congo, Nigeria, Kenya, Uganda, Ghana, Eritrea.